Home Info and articles Common bulb types

 Rectangular-based 2G11 and 2G7 4 pin lamps with a single turn tube.

-PL 2 pin
+PL - G23 2 pin - dedicated low energy

 Rectangular-based G23 2 pin lamps with a single turn tube.

-G9 cap
+G9 light bulb lamp cap

 G9 bulbs are available at various wattages, and are only now available in clear glass or LED version.
 They are often used on small decorative light fittings where a high light output is required.